joanms/unicorn-attractor/README.md

 6. Press Enter.
 Your local clone will be created.
 7. Create a virtual environment in which to run the code.
 8. Install Django in the virtual environment by entering the following in the CLI: pip install django==1.11.
-9. Install the packages in requirements.txt by typing ``pip install -r requirements.txt`` in the CLI.
+9. Install the packages in requirements.txt by running the following command in the CLI: ``pip install -r requirements.txt``
 10. Set an environment variable for the SECRET_KEY.
-11. Run the following command in the CLI: ``python manage.py runserver``.
+11. Run the following command in the CLI:
+``python manage.py runserver``.

 ## Credits